pachyderm/pachyderm/doc/docs/concepts/pipeline-concepts/datum/index.md

 # Datum

-A datum is the smallest indivisible unit of computation within a A job can have one, many or no datums.
+A datum is the smallest indivisible unit of computation within a job.
+A job can have one, many or no datums.
 Each datum is processed independently with a single execution of the user code and then the results of all the datums are merged together to create the final output commit.

-The number of datums for a job is defined by the [glob pattern] (glob-pattern.md) which you specify for each input.
+The number of datums for a job is defined by the
+[glob pattern](glob-pattern.md) which you specify for each input.
 Think of datums as if you were telling Pachyderm how to divide your input data to efficiently distribute computation and only process the *new* data.
 You can configure a whole